SeanKilleen/seankilleen.github.io/_posts/2012-12-10-how-to-quickly-update-an-mvc4-project-with-bootstrap-less-and-fontawesome-field-notes.markdown

 * Font-Awesome's MIME types are not all recognized by the internal webapps

 ###Solution
-Thanks to the Excellent [Twitter.Bootstrap.Less.MVC4](https://nuget.org/packages/Twitter.Bootstrap.Less.MVC4) package by Christopher Deutsch, this process is a lot easier.
+Thanks to the Excellent [Twitter.Bootstrap.Less.MVC4][Nuget Link] package by Christopher Deutsch, this process is a lot easier.

 ####Install Bootstrap LESS and Dotless